Mykola Yurchenko

-Mykola Mykolayovych Yurchenko (Микола Миколайович Юрченко; born 31 March 1966 in Ivano-Frankivsk) is the Soviet and Ukrainian professional footballer known for his performance in the Ukrainian club Prykarpattia Ivano-Frankivsk.
+Mykola Mykolayovych Yurchenko (Микола Миколайович Юрченко; born 31 March 1966) is the Soviet and Ukrainian professional footballer known for his performance in the Ukrainian club Prykarpattia Ivano-Frankivsk.
 Mykola has an older brother Ihor Yurchenko whose name is also tightly intertwined with the fate of the western Ukrainian club.

 Playing career

 His primary football development obtained in the Spartak youth academy in Ivano-Frankivsk.
 He made his professional debut in the tournament for the reserve teams of the Soviet Top League playing for Shakhtar Donetsk.
 By the end of the 1980s he moved back to the Western Ukraine playing in Ivano-Frankivsk, Lviv, and Drohobych.
 After a short stint at Kryvbas Yurchenko returned to Prykarpattia.
 In 1991, he finally made his debut in the Soviet Top League playing for Dynamo Kyiv.
 With the fall of the Soviet Union he moved to Brno playing in the Czech Premiers.
 Eventually he returned once again to Prykarpattia where he finished his career in 1995 after the club made to the Ukrainian Premier League.